Asquidy/Asquidy.github.io/_posts/2014-02-08-how-to-obtain-proprietary-datasets-for-research-part-1.md

 In conclusion:

 - Consider all options for data sources.
-- Don not spend too much time on the proposal.
+- Don't spend too much time on the proposal.
 - Make a good impression in the meeting.
 - Fight for as much access as possible.
 - Be aware that the process can take a long time.